Changissnz/nu_merchant_principal/README.md

 of analytical processes for judging the quality of their group-directed deception.

-Some examples on what is a group member deceived by group-directed deception.
+Some examples are in order on what is a group member deceived by group-directed deception.